 What are diabetic foot ulcers and how do they develop?

-Lately Spark WaveTM technology has been introduced for the treatment of diabetic foot ulcers with encouraging results.
+Currently, Spark Wave technology is being introduced for the treatment of diabetic foot ulcers with very encouraging results.
 Research has proven that “… shock waves have a significant positive effect in accelerating chronic wound healing”.
-Although the complete mechanism of the action of Spark WavesTM has not yet been identified, the physical Spark WaveTM energy is thought to induce tissue regeneration.
-Several authors have demonstrated that Spark WavesTM lead to biological responses at cellular level including
+Although the complete mechanism of action of Spark Waves has not been identified yet, the physical Spark Wave energy was shown to induce tissue regeneration.
+Several researchers demonstrated that Spark Waves lead to biological responses at the cellular level including:

-- improved blood supply,
+- Improved blood supply

-- cell proliferation and
+- Enhanced cell proliferation

-The Spark WaveTM therapy is a non-invasive treatment, well tolerated by patients, easy to apply on an outpatient basis and does not require any anaesthesia.
-Before the application of Spark WavesTM onto the affected area, sterile ultrasound gel is applied directly on the wound and covered with a sterile foil.
-On that foil further ultrasound gel is applied, the applicator is put on top and the spark waves are released whilst moving the applicator over the affected skin area.
-The number of Spark WavesTM applied, depends on type and size of the wound.
+The Spark Wave Therapy is a non-invasive treatment, is well tolerated by patients, easy to apply on an outpatient basis and does not require any anaesthesia.
+Prior to the application of Spark Waves to the affected area, sterile ultrasound gel is applied directly on the wound and covered with a sterile foil.
+With further ultrasound gel, the applicator is put at the foil’s surface and the Spark Waves are released while moving the applicator along the affected area.
+The amount of Spark Waves applied depends on the wound type, size and degree.

 Treatment duration & number of treatments